JamesBracken/Jamies-Gym/README.md

 |Incorrect links|If an incorrect link is used the 404 page will be displayed|Incorrect page is requested| 404 page is displayed|✅Pass|
 |Home button|Without using the browser back buttons the user is able to navigate back to the home page|The click me to go home button is clicked|The user is sent back to the home page|✅Pass|

+### Bugs

+No bugs are present or were present in the development phase of this project.
+Everything is working as intendedand I can see no issues present.

 ## Deployment